The Definitive AKG C414 XLII Review

 What else do you need?

-The AKG C414 XLII comes with a pop shield and elastic mounting unit, but you’ll also need a:
+The AKG C414 XLII comes with a pop shield and shock mounting unit, but you’ll also need a:

 Large diaphragm condenser mics like these have to be mounted on a stand.
 This will reduce any handling noise in the studio.
 Try a good quality boom stand, with a tripod base like the K&M 210/2